 How do Courts decide who gets custody of the family pet?

-Courts view pets as property and will not use special criteria to determine who gets custody or whether someone will have visitation rights.
+Some courts are moving away from their view that pets are only property and may use special criteria to determine who gets custody or visitation rights.

 What is the difference between physical and legal custody?

-Physical custody pertains to where the child will recide as their primary residence
+Physical custody pertains to where the child will reside as their primary residence

 Does Every Couple Need A Prenuptial Agreement?

-The decision to have a prenuptial agreement is situation specific.
-Not every couple may benefit from a prenuptial agreeement.
+The decision to have a prenuptial agreement is a personal situation specific decision.

 How long do I have to Answer a Complaint for Divorce?